mochi/mochikit/doc/rst/MochiKit/Async.rst

         1     error
         ===== ================================

-    A ``Deferred`` will be in the error state if one of the following conditions are met:
+    A :mochiref:`Deferred` will be in the error state if one of the following conditions are met:

     1. The result given to callback or errback is "``instanceof Error``"
     2. The callback or errback thew an ``Error`` while executing

-    Otherwise, the ``Deferred`` will be in the success state.
-The state of the ``Deferred`` determines the next element in the callback sequence to run.
+    Otherwise, the :mochiref:`Deferred` will be in the success state.
+The state of the :mochiref:`Deferred` determines the next element in the callback sequence to run.

     When a callback or errback occurs with the example deferred chain, something equivalent to the following will happen (imagine that exceptions are caught